Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Abstract

 \section{Abstract}

-We present a comprehensive Bayesian analysis of the Hubble constant within the framework of Physics-Informed Neural Networks (PINNs), focusing on the standard $\Lambda$CDM model and its dynamical dark energy extensions described by the Chevallier–Polarski–Linder (CPL) parametrization, both with and without massive neutrinos.
+We present a comprehensive Bayesian analysis of the Hubble constant within the framework of Physics-Informed Neural Networks (PINNs), focusing on the standard $\omega$CDM model and its dynamical dark energy extensions described by the Chevallier--Polarski--Linder (CPL) parametrization, both with and without a free summed neutrino mass $\Sigma m_\nu$.
 By embedding the cosmological background equations directly into a Bayesian PINN architecture, we reconstruct the Hubble expansion history $H(z)$ in a data-driven yet physically consistent manner, while rigorously propagating epistemic uncertainties.
-Our analysis combines late-time observational probes, including Cosmic Chronometers, Baryon Acoustic Oscillations (BAO DESI DR2), and the Pantheon supernova sample, and quantifies the resulting tension in the inferred Hubble constant with respect to Planck 2018 Cosmic Microwave Background constraints and the SH0ES (R22) local distance ladder measurement.
-Within $\Lambda$CDM, we find that data combinations involving BAO tend to favor lower values of $H_0$, alleviating the tension with Planck at the expense of increased disagreement with SH0ES.
-Allowing for a time-evolving dark energy equation of state in the CPL framework systematically shifts the posterior of $H_0$ toward higher values, leading to a notable reduction of the SH0ES tension, particularly for combinations including supernova data.
-The most flexible scenario, CPL with a free total neutrino mass $\Sigma m_\nu$, yields a balanced reconciliation between early- and late-Universe determinations of $H_0$, with tension levels typically reduced to the $\sim1$–$2\sigma$ range relative to both Planck and SH0ES.
-Our results highlight the nontrivial interplay between dark energy dynamics and neutrino mass in addressing the Hubble tension and demonstrate the efficacy of Bayesian PINNs as a robust and versatile tool for precision cosmology beyond the standard paradigm.
+Our analysis combines late-time observational probes, including Cosmic Chronometers, Baryon Acoustic Oscillations from DESI DR2, and the Pantheon+ supernova sample, together with Planck 2018 CMB distance priors, and quantifies the resulting tension in the inferred Hubble constant with respect to the Planck 2018 and SH0ES (R22) determinations.
+Within $\omega$CDM, we find that dataset combinations involving BAO systematically favor lower values of $H_0$, alleviating the tension with Planck at the expense of an increased discrepancy with SH0ES.
+Allowing for a time-evolving dark energy equation of state within the CPL parametrization shifts the posterior of $H_0$ toward higher values and mildly quintessence-like present-day behavior ($w_0 \gtrsim -1$) with negative $w_a$, leading to a substantial reduction of the SH0ES tension — in several cases below $1\sigma$ — while correspondingly increasing the tension with Planck.
+The most flexible scenario considered, CPL with $\Sigma m_\nu$, stabilizes the inferred $H_0$ range and yields a more balanced reconciliation between early- and late-Universe determinations, with tension levels typically confined to the $\sim1$--$2\sigma$ range with respect to both anchors, alongside neutrino-mass bounds fully consistent with current cosmological limits.
+Model comparison via $\chi^2$, AIC, and BIC statistics confirms that the extended models are statistically preferred over $\omega$CDM even after accounting for their additional free parameters, indicating that the improvement in fit is not an artifact of overfitting.
+We further validate the Bayesian PINN framework against a standard MCMC analysis performed under an identical data configuration, finding agreement in the inferred posteriors at the $1$--$2\sigma$ level while achieving inference times reduced by orders of magnitude relative to conventional sampling-based methods.
+Taken together, our results reveal a nontrivial interplay between dark energy dynamics and neutrino mass in addressing the Hubble tension, and establish Bayesian PINNs as an accurate, computationally efficient, and versatile tool for precision cosmology beyond the standard paradigm.